Los Angeles Times

 The airline plans to dedicate 11 planes to serve the two transcontinental routes, with expansions along the same routes and the addition of lie-flat seats on other routes, depending on demand, the airline said.

-"Transcontinental routes have had high premium fares we believe we can beat," said JetBlue Chief Executive Dave Barger"By offering our own unique seats and enriched service elements that will include some soon-to-be-announced partnerships, we are creating a one-of-a-kind experience that will serve this market in a way only JetBlue can."
+"Transcontinental routes have had high premium fares we believe we can beat," said JetBlue Chief Executive Dave Barger.
+"By offering our own unique seats and enriched service elements that will include some soon-to-be-announced partnerships, we are creating a one-of-a-kind experience that will serve this market in a way only JetBlue can."